-- Regenerates and heals the skin: "Rosehip oil has high concentrations of vitamin A, B1, B2, B3, and K. It's known for its exceptional regenerative and healing properties," Burki explains.
+- Regenerates and heals the skin: Because it contains high concentrations of vitamin A, B1, B2, B3, and K, rosehip oil is known for its exceptional regenerative and healing properties.

-- Increases collagen production and skin elasticity: Research shows that after eight weeks, rosehip oil will show a significant improvement in crow's-feet wrinkles, the moisture level, and elasticity.
-"Vitamin A in rosehip oil reduces the activity of skin damage by slowing the process of collagen and elastin breakdown," explains Burki.
+- Increases collagen production and skin elasticity: Research shows that after eight weeks, rosehip oil will lead to a significant improvement in crow's-feet wrinkles, the skin's moisture level, and elasticity.
+Always talk to your doctor before starting new supplements.

 - Has dramatic skin restorative powers: A study proved that the use of rosehip oil on patients post-surgery improved the overall look of their scars.

 - Intensely hydrates and moisturizes the skin: Including linoleic acid, as well as various other essential fatty acids, rosehip oil is the go-to for acute hydration.
 It also locks in moisture and is easily absorbed by the skin.

 - Calms inflammation: Rich in vitamin E and anthocyanin—two ingredients that can calm and soothe irritation—rosehip oil can be hugely beneficial for those dealing with rosacea, eczema, and other inflammatory skin issues.